 02.02 Provide reasonable assurance that NPUFs are constructed in accordance with the applicable regulations, quality assurance program, and the NPUF’s licensing documents (Safety Analysis Report (SAR), Construction Permit (CP), etc.).

-02.03 Verify the effective implementation of the program as specified in the Licensee’s QA program.
+02.03 Verify the effective implementation of the QA program as specified in the Licensee’s QA program.
 Verify that this includes timely implementation of organizational staffing, procedures, instructions, QA activities, and administrative controls necessary to achieve quality objectives.

 02.04 Verify that the licensee is identifying conditions that may adversely affect public health and safety, the environment, and worker protection so that appropriate corrective actions can be taken.